Flying Bike Cooperative Brewery

 2. Term.
 Each director must be a Member of Flying Bike and, if elected, will serve a three-year term beginning within 30 days from the date of election and until his or her successor is elected and qualified, unless earlier removed from office as provided in the Articles of Incorporation.
 No director may serve more than two consecutive three-year terms or eight consecutive years, and thereafter must wait at least 2 years before standing for election.

 3. Eligibility.
 Each director must be an Active Member of Flying Bike and be willing to submit to, and be capable of passing, a background check as may be required by the state and or federal government to operate a brewery.
 Further, no person who is an officer, director or control person of a business that competes with Flying Bike is eligible to be nominated or to serve as a director or as a member of the nominating committee.
 No person who is an officer, director or control person of a business that supplies goods or services to Flying Bike is eligible to be nominated or to serve as a director or as a member of the nominating committee.
-For purposes of this section, a “control person” is defined as an individual, and the parent, sibling, spouse or child of such individual, who: (a) owns or controls, directly or indirectly, ten percent (10%) or more of the stock or ownership units of such an entity; (b) is a partner in such an entity; or (c) is in a management position of such an entity.
+For purposes of this Section, a “control person” is defined as an individual, and the parent, sibling, spouse or child of such individual, who: (a) owns or controls, directly or indirectly, ten percent (10%) or more of the stock or ownership units of such an entity; (b) is a partner in such an entity; or (c) is in a management position of such an entity.

 4. Employees as Directors.
 Employees of Flying Bike may become directors through the regular election process; provided that no more than two employees may serve as a director at any one time.
 Flying Bike employees who are elected or appointed to the Board may not vote on matters relating to employee compensation or union collective bargaining agreements.
 If any election would otherwise result in more than two Flying Bike employees being a director at any time, then only that employee receiving the greatest number of votes in the election will be elected director such that there will never be more than two Flying Bike employees director on the Board at any time.

-nominating committee will establish such reasonable procedures as it may deem appropriate to be followed by candidates nominated by the nominating committee and by candidates nominated by petition and will cause the names of all nominated candidates complying with such procedures to appear on the ballot submitted to the members for voting in the election.
+5. Nomination.
+Director candidates will be nominated either (a) by the nominating committee or (b) by a written petition signed by at least 5% of the current Active Members and delivered to the nominating committee no later than June 15 of the year of the election.
+The Board shall establish such reasonable procedures as it may deem appropriate to be followed by candidates nominated by the nominating committee and by candidates nominated by petition, and will cause the names of all nominated candidates complying with such procedures to appear on the ballot submitted to the members for voting in the election.